 Academic credits, undergraduate or graduate, earned more than ten years before the date of application for admission will normally not be considered as a valid basis for admission to the BIMS programs.
 Three letters of recommendation from faculty (preferably those who have served as a research mentor or taught in the field of the major subject) are required in support of the application.
 Upon acceptance to the BIMS programs, the applicant must provide official transcripts of his or her baccalaureate record and any graduate-level work conducted at the University or elsewhere.

 Applicants whose native language is not English must complete the Test of English as a Foreign Language (TOEFL), or the International English Language Testing System (IELTS).
 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 The minimum paper-based TOEFL score requirement is 600.
 The minimum IELTS score requirement is 7.0 in each section.
 This requirement is typically waived for applicants who will have received a baccalaureate or master’s degree or its international equivalent from a college or university in which English is the primary language of instruction.

 Doctor of Philosophy

-A Doctor of Philosophy (PhD) degree can be earned by students who successfully complete their studies in one of these degree-granting departments/entities that participate in the Biomedical Sciences Graduate Program.
+A Doctor of Philosophy (PhD) degree can be earned by students who successfully complete their studies in one of these degree-granting departments/programs that participate in the Biomedical Sciences Graduate Program.